-The new NQF Scientific Methods Panel will consist of 15 to 25 statisticians, epidemiologists, psychometricians, economists, performance measure methodologists, and individuals with expertise related to eMeasures and disparities.
-NQF will solicit and identify nominees through NQF's standard nominations process.
-Preference will be given to individuals with previous experience on an NQF standing committee.
-As per NQF's current standing committee process, Scientific Methods Panel members will be randomly appointed to an initial two- or three-year term, with an optional three-year term to follow.
-All nominees will complete an annual general disclosure of interest (DOI) form, as well as measure-specific disclosure form to identify recusals from specific measures.
-NQF will assign measure review based on identified conflicts of interest, relevant expertise, and availability of panel members.
+Scientific Methods Panel Composition, Terms, Policies, and Processes nominations process.
+Preference will be given to individuals with experience on an NQF standing committee.
+As per NQF's current standing committee process, Scientific Methods Panel members will be randomly appointed, to an initial two- or three-year term, with an optional three-year term to follow.
+All panel members will complete an annual general disclosure of interest (DOI) form, as well as measure-specific disclosure forms to identify need for recusal for specific measures.
+NQF will assign measures to panel members based on identified conflicts of interest, relevant expertise, and availability.
 Much like guidance for standing committees, NQF will provide standard guidance on assessing the Scientific Acceptability criterion for a measure, using the current decision algorithm from NQF's Measure Evaluation Criteria.
-To ensure impartiality, panel members will independently evaluate each measure undergoing an external panel review.
-The majority recommendation will serve as the overall assessment of reliability and validity.
-NQF will share all evaluations with the measure steward/developer.
+A minimum of three panel members will independently evaluate each measure undergoing an external panel review.
+Typically, the majority recommendation from the three evaluations will serve as the overall assessment of reliability and validity.
+However, if there is substantial disagreement in the ratings between the three reviewers (i.e., disagreement as to whether the measure does or does not "pass" the Reliability or Validity subcriteria), the panel co-chairs will evaluate the measure and determine the overall recommendation.
+NQF will share all evaluations, including those of the co-chairs, with the measure steward/developer and standing committee.